dylanfisher/ci/_projects/dreamvacation.md

 ### Technical Requirements

 - Must use Javascript or jQuery in some capacity
-- Must work on a variety of breaking points
+- Must work on a variety of break points
 - Must respond to time in a poetic manner
-- Must respond to device in a poetic manner
+- Must respond to device in a poetic manner (It should feel like a differenet but related experience on a small screen size)